nmbr7/ctfd-category-scoreboard-plugin/README.md

 # CTFd Matrix Scoreboard

 This [CTFd](https://github.com/CTFd/CTFd) plugin changes the default list scoreboard into a "Category" based scoreboard.

-The Final Score is the sum of score of the category with the highest cumulative score
+The Final Score is taken as that of the category with highest cumulative score

+More CTFd Plugins available [here](https://github.com/CTFd/plugins)
 ## Install

 Clone this repository into the CTFd/plugins folder.